 The following are individual self-help techniques that are extremely valuable for curing anxiety.
 But ideally, you need to consider a more comprehensive at home strategy that will effectively reduce your anxiety symptoms.
-Find out how by first taking my free anxiety test.

 Each of the following strategies is known to reduce anxiety.
 Some of them are variations of what you would do in the psychologist's office.
-Others are strategies that you may not have realized are powerful tools for anxiety.
+Others are strategies that you may not have realized are potent tools for anxiety.

 Self Help For General Anxiety

 There are many different ways to try to address your anxiety.
-The following are some of the most effective techniques for addressing your generalized anxiety disorders.
+The following are some of the most effective techniques for treating your generalized anxiety disorders.
 After we review these strategies, we'll take a look at other self-help techniques for panic disorder, which often requires very different solutions than other forms of anxiety.

-Many people suffer from anxiety symptoms, but do not necessarily have any specific fears or issues.
+Many people suffer from anxiety symptoms but do not necessarily have any specific fears or issues.
 They're simply anxious, either physically or mentally.